a3klein/SPIDA/src/spida/P/CLI_USAGE.md

 # SPIDA P Module CLI Usage Guide

-The SPIDA P (Pipeline) module provides a command-line interface for filtering cells and setting up AnnData objects in the BICAN project.
+The SPIDA P (Preprocessing) module provides a command-line interface for filtering cells and setting up AnnData objects in the BICAN project.
 This CLI tool replaces the previous Fire-based interface with a more structured argparse-based approach.

 ## Installation and Setup

-Before using the CLI, ensure you have the SPIDA package installed and the necessary environment variables set:
+Before using the CLI, ensure you have the SPIDA package installed and the necessary environment variables set in your .env file:

 - `DEF_CUTOFFS_PATH`: Default path to filtering cutoffs JSON file
 - `ZARR_STORAGE_PATH`: Path to ZARR storage directory